sudeepdino008/zettelkasten/9df1dfd7.md

 Of course, for people to truly change, there has to be a shift in how they 'got aling and got ahead'.
 The 19th century was a time of great economic revolution, in which fiscal opportunities exploded into spaces other than agriculture.
 The Patent system is one example of this - it prompted many inventors to, well invent, and get rich.

-## Projection bias
-This is a technical, human-decision-theory term for "short-sightedness".
-When taking current decisions (which has future implications), we tend to project our current emotions to the future i.e. people's estimations are contaminated by their current emotional state.
-For example, after a student fails his exams, ze is likely to underestimate how much ze will enjoy a party 3 weeks from the results.
-Projection bias can arise from **empathy gaps** - basically when a person fail to take the future psychological state into account.
-A similar concept is Personality neglect, which refers to a person's tendency to overlook their personality when making decisions about future emotions.
-Projection bias influences the lifecycle of consumption.
-The immediate utility obtained from consuming the project exceeds the future utility.
-So people tend to consume too much early in life, and too little late in life, relative to what would be optimal.

-## Hot cold empathy Gap
-It's a cognitive bias which happens because we underestimate the influence of visceral emotions (anger, hunger, drug addition etc.) on their attitudes, behavior and preferences.
-One important aspect of this idea is that human understanding is "state-independent".
-For example: when you are angry, it's difficult to imagine what it's like to be calm and vice versa.
-Hot-cold empathy gaps can be analyzed by their direction:
-- Hot to cold: People under visceral influences find it difficult to estimate how much their short term goals align with long term goals.
-- Cold to hot: Difficulty in imagining oneself in a hot state.
-The motivational strength of visceral strength can be minimized.
-Unpreparedness (when visceral emotions actually arise) is another effect.

 ## Chasing Knowledge
 I'm interested in a myriad of things and have invested a significant amount of time reading books and blogs, watching lectures and so on.
 It makes me wonder if I can improve this process of amateur scholarship which is so very vital for me.
 I wonder what is the best way to think about this...this is slightly uncomfortable, because I don't know how to proceed.
 - Probably the first thing to decide is what's exciting to you?
 It might not be what has worked in the past, or even something you haven't thought.